medusajs/medusa/docs/content/add-plugins/contentful/index.md

 ### (Optional) Seed Medusa Database

-This step seeds your Medusa database with demo data to easily add products as well as other data to your Medusa server.
+This step seeds your Medusa database with demo data to easily add products as well as other data to your Medusa backend.

 Run the following command to seed the Medusa database: